michaeldexter/occambsd/README.md

 ## Known Issues/To Do

-* v3-beta - bhyve target is tested, Xen is not.
+* v3-beta - bhyve target is tested, Xen is not
 * Lots of 14-CURRENT fallout for both "buildworld" and "userland" approaches
 * Investigate Juniper's static_libpam towards the goal of an optional fully statically-built userland
 * Could have bhyve and Xen-specific kernel configuration files